sundoug01/darey.io_projects-/project7_Devops_tooling_website_solution.md

 sudo systemctl restart mysql.service
 ```

--Fork the tooling source code from Darey.io Github Account to your Github account.

--Deploy the tooling website’s code to the Webserver.
-Ensure that the html folder from the repository is deployed to /var/www/html

 Note 1: Do not forget to open TCP port 80 on the Web Server.

 Note 2: If you encounter 403 Error – check permissions to your /var/www/html folder and also disable SELinux sudo setenforce 0